 Copy-Paste Parameters Settings: The Parameter Window allows you to copy all parameter's settings of one location to the another similar location within the same module.
 This helps to keeps the similar parameter settings for same locations across different channels.
-For example, if you want to the copy the parameter's setting of DataOut of channel 1 to DataOut of channel 2, just right-click on DataOut of channel 2 and select Paste.
+For example, if you want to the copy the parameter's setting of DataOut of channel 1 to DataOut of channel 2, just right-click on DataOut of channel 1 and select Copy and then right-click on DataOut of channel 2 and select Paste.